nardosmoges-gt/NON-Parametric-tests/README.md

-# The file contains codes for doing Mann-Whitney-Wilcoxon test NON-Parametric-test for comparing the median of two groups.
+# The file contains codes for doing Mann-Whitney-Wilcoxon non-Parametric-test for comparing the median of two groups.